 7.6 Post-Tensioning Balance Moments, Shears and Reactions (PT mode only).
-The post-tensioning balanced moments are moments generated in the slab as a result of post-tensioning.
+The post-tensioning balanced moments are moments generated in the slab because of post-tensioning.
 These are also referred to as equivalent loads.
-These are displayed in a manner similar to the moments, shears, reactions and column moments in Section 5.
+These are displayed in a manner like the moments, shears, reactions, and column moments in Section 5.
 They refer to the total tributary.